OctopusDeploy/blog/blog/2023-11/tentacle-communication-resiliency/index.md

   - Engineering
 ---

-Octopus 2023.4 introduces Tentacle Communication Resiliency.
+Octopus 2023.4 introduces Resilient Tentacle Communications.
 This new feature increases communication resiliency over unreliable networks to Tentacle by automatically recovering from transient network errors.
 This lets Octopus successfully complete deployments and runbook runs that would have otherwise failed.

 ## What problem does this solve?